 Five Financing Challenges in European Healthcare Private Equity in 2021 and Beyond

-The phenomena of businesses that benefited by supporting efforts to combat COVID-19 is unlike anything the corporate market has seen before.
-There were no similar phenomena during the global financial crisis, when the dot-com bubble burst, or after the debt malaise of the early 1990s.
-In the COVID-19 era, however, companies in subsectors such as diagnostics, therapeutics and temperature-controlled logistics are likely to be sitting on piles of cash.
+The phenomena of COVID cash, or businesses that benefited by supporting COVID, is unlike anything the corporate market has seen before.
+There were no similar phenomena during the global financial crisis, when the .com bubble burst or after the debt malaise of the early 90s.
+In the COVID era, however, companies in sub-sectors like diagnostics, therapeutics or temperature-controlled logistics are likely to be sitting on piles of cash.
 Unfortunately, that cash is dissimilar to revenues made running a business in normal operating environments.
-“COVID cash” doesn’t have EBITDA or private equity value.
+COVID cash doesn’t have EBITDA or PE value to it.
 In the current zero interest rate environment, debt is cheap if you need to deliver it or extend that cash.
 And cash has a zero return.
-As a result, accretion dilution analyses are entirely different than at any time in history.
+The result is that accretion dilution analyses are entirely different than at any time in history.

 Looking for Longevity

-COVID-19 accelerated innovation and ushered many assets to market.
-The challenge moving forward into the next investment cycles is to determine which assets represent fads and therefore should be avoided, and which assets have longevity.
+“COVID ushered in an acceleration in innovation and a lot of assets to market,” says McDermott partner Ellie West.
+“The challenge now as we move forward into the next investment cycles is to determine which assets represent fads, and therefore should be avoided, and which assets have longevity.”

-Evolving Emphasis on ESG
+Increased Emphasis on ESG

 With ESG considerations top of mind for investors and limited partners, sponsors and lenders are increasingly applying ESG factors as part of their risk mitigation and growth opportunity analysis process.
-It is becoming more common to see incentives proactively put in place to ensure that all parties are working towards the same ESG targets.
+It is becoming more common to see incentives proactively put in place to ensure all parties are working towards the same ESG targets.